Video Conferencing Etiquette: 6 Tips for a Successful Video Conference

 Our word – tell them in advance to not enter that space.

 Remember, video conferences are no less than in-person interactions.
 So, give it your professional best.
-No matter how friendly your work atmosphere is, your professionalism on a video conference or daily scrum meeting will reflect your work ethics, especially when working remotely.
+No matter how friendly your work atmosphere is, your professionalism at a video conference or daily scrum meeting will reflect your work ethic, especially when working remotely.